 - Do you need all the components of that bundle?
 Is a lower price a sufficient argument to subscribe to a quadruple play bundle instead of a triple play bundle?

-- Does the type of included communications, the type of television, the type of internet connection, the included speed... suit your telecommunications consumption profile?
+- Does the type of included communications, the type of television, the type of Internet connection, the included speed, the included volume... suit your telecommunications consumption profile?

 - Do the bundle specifications suit the needs of your family: number of mobile subscriptions?
 Characteristics of these subscriptions?